Together against the fossil error. Stop the CCS Act. Real climate protection solutions now.

 Association for the Environment and Nature Conservation (BUND) e.V.

-Federal Association of Citizens' Initiatives Environmental Protection (BBU)
+Federal Association of Citizens' Initiatives for the Environment (BBU)

 BUNDYouth